ianohara/dynamics/README.rst

 ========

 A Pure C99 library for solving dynamics problems.
-Its only runtime dependencies is libc.
+Its only dependency is libc.
 To build and test, you also need cmake, make (or anything else cmake can target), and a gcc-like toolchain.